lingyixu/CS523-Deep-Learning/README.md

 # Unlocking the Musical Map of LastFM Asia: Evidence from Graph Neural Network

-We dive into a social network in [LastFM](https://www.last.fm/), an online music database and music social network platform, and explore user music tastes using [Graph Neural Network](https://ieeexplore.ieee.org/document/4700287) (GNN).
+We dive into a social network of [LastFM](https://www.last.fm/), an online music database and music social network platform, and explore user music tastes using [Graph Neural Network](https://ieeexplore.ieee.org/document/4700287) (GNN).
 We are interested in building a user-user and user-artist recommendation system, and explaining our recommendations with a GNN interpretation tool, [GNNExplainer](https://proceedings.neurips.cc/paper/2019/file/d80b7040b773199015de6d3b4293c8ff-Paper.pdf).

 #